Best Franchise Loans in December 2024

 Banks

-Large banks and credit unions often offer small business loans that extend to franchisees.
-Depending on your credit score and liquid funds, you may qualify for such a loan with your preferred bank or credit union.
+Bank business loans and credit unions business loans are other options worth considering for your franchise.
+Depending on your credit score and liquid funds, you may qualify for financing with your current bank.

-These loans often have low interest rates and agreeable repayment terms, but business loan requirements are generally strict.
-You’ll need an excellent credit score and to be on solid financial footing to qualify.
-Be prepared to present a comprehensive business plan and put up collateral, as well.
+While these loans often have low interest rates and favorable repayment terms, business loan requirements can be strict.
+You’ll likely need an excellent credit score and solid revenue to qualify.
+Be prepared to present a comprehensive business plan and pledge collateral, as well.

 Online lenders

-In turn, however, expect higher business loan interest rates and short repayment terms when going through an online lender.
+That said, you can expect higher business loan interest rates and shorter repayment terms when using an online lender.

 How to get a franchise loan